 The usual fee shall not be required for the issuance of a Commission as a Notary Public to a veteran who served during a period of wartime service, and who has been rated 50% or more for service-connected disability.
 Other fees may apply.

-Visit the Florida Department of Veterans Affairs website for contact information and benefits assistance.
+Visit the Florida Department of Veterans Affairs website for more information on any of these programs.